osm-ca/tile-docs/attribution/index.markdown

 Surrey 2013 contains information from the City of Surrey licensed the [Open Government License – City of Surrey](Open_Government_License_-_City_of_Surrey_v1.pdf).

 Surrey 2010 contains imagery from the City of Surrey licensed under the Public Domain Dedication and License.

+## Langley

+Langley 2014 contains imagery from the City of Langley licensed under the Public Domain Dedication and License.

+## Vancouver

+Vancouver 2012 contains information from the City of Vancouver licensed under the [Open Government Licence – Vancouver](vancouver_10)

 ## Nanaimo